Quotations

 A sovereign must constantly heed the will of his people and at the same time care for the poor and humble; he is the servant of the law, and the mainstay of social peace and security.

-King Albert I of the Belgians, 1909.
+King Peter I of Serbia

 My grandfather was of peasant stock and I am prouder of that than of my throne.
 Crowns are lost, but the pure blood of those who have loved the earth does not die.